probabl-ai/skore/README.md

 # For example, strings are assumed to be Markdown:
 store.insert("my string", "<p>Hello world!</p>")

-# But you can tell Mandr to interpret the input as HTML
+# But you can tell Skore to interpret the input as HTML
 store.update("my string", "<p>Hello world!</p>", display_type="html")

 for key, value in store.items():